nasa-jpl/mango-ui/docs/CONTRIBUTING.md

 # Contributing Guidelines

 We welcome contributions of any kind.
-Feel free to reach out to the GMAT community with questions or comments through our slack channels or through GitHub directly.
+Feel free to reach out to the MANGO community with questions or comments through our slack channels or through GitHub directly.

 To contribute code, follow the guidelines below.

 ## Preparing your Fork

-1. Click `Fork` on Github to create your own fork e.g. `username/gmap-ui`
+1. Click `Fork` on Github to create your own fork e.g. `username/mango-ui`

-2. Clone your project: `git@github.jpl.nasa.gov:Mass-Change/gmat-ui.git`
+2. Clone your project: `***REMOVED***`

-3. `cd gmap-ui`
+3. `cd mango-ui`

 4. Install project requirements

 5. Create a branch: `git checkout -b new-feature`

 ## Making your Changes

 1. Add changelog entry crediting yourself

 2. Make code changes